elliotberdy/screenshot-api/README.md

 > GET /v1/screenshot/fullpage/url

-Retrieves a url to the screenshot of the passed in url.
+Retrieves a url to the fulll page screenshot of the passed in url website.

 ### Request